-Although the Standards have been widely applied, some countryside professionals have found the standards for the 'rural and working landscape' to be unrealistic for many countryside routes because of natural features like gradients, or because of the large investment that would be needed.
-In response, the original 'BARM' guide included two additional standards from the Sense and Accessibility project6.
+Although the Standards have been widely applied, some countryside professionals have found the standards for the 'rural and working landscape' to be unrealistic for many countryside routes because of natural features such as gradients, or because of the large investment that would be needed.
+In response, the original 'BARM' guide included two additional standards from the Sense and Accessibility project (Sense and Accessibility was a report produced by the Countryside Agency in 2000 that contained new policy guidance for routes and trails in relation to the DDA).

-The BARM Management zones
+Management zones

-This guide identifies standards in relation to three Management Zones - A, B and C - to help you review existing access and plan improvements.
+This guide identifies standards in relation to three Management Zones to help you review existing access and plan improvements.
 It is important to remember that full access for all disabled, and non-disabled, visitors relies on all links in the Access Chain, such as information and transport, as outlined earlier in this guidance.

-These zones have been aligned as far as possible with those used in the BT Countryside for All standards.
-The zones also broadly align with the Miles Without Stiles7 scheme that uses the following approach:
+These zones have been aligned as far as possible with those used in the BT Countryside for All standards and the Visitor Safety in the Countryside Group.